auth0/docs/articles/architecture-scenarios/application/web-app-sso.md

 ---
 # Single Sign-On for Regular Web Apps

-In this scenario we will build a web application for a fictitious company named ABC Inc. The app is meant to be used by ABC's employees and contractors.
+In this scenario we will build a web application for a fictitious company named ExampleCo The app is meant to be used by ExampleCo's employees and contractors.
 Employees will use their existing corporate directory (Active Directory), while contractors will be managed in a separate user store.

 ::: note
 By _Regular Web App_, we mean an app that uses primarily server side, page `GET`, `POST`, and cookies for maintaining state.
 This is contrast with a Web _SPA_ (Single Page App), that heavily relies on client side JavaScript code calling an API.